holiman/eip-1884-security/README.md

 * Limited wallets: A contract only allows payments if `balance(self)` is below a certain limit
 * Designated senders: A contract only allows payments from a set of pre-approved senders
-* Disable:able wallets: A contract only allows payments if a certain variable (slot) is set to `true`.
+* Disabled wallets: A contract only allows payments if a certain variable (slot) is set to `true`.

-Now, if a `default` function cease to work with `2300` gas, this is not always a very serious problem.
+Now, if a `default` function ceases to work with `2300` gas, this is not always a very serious problem.
 For example, if the caller is a so called `EOA` (Externally Owner Account - meaning end user), the caller can simply make sure to send a bit more than `21000` gas in the transaction.
 But the problem can arise if, for example

 - The `target` has designated sender,
 - The `senders` are smart contracts, which are programmed to only ever use `transfer` with no extra gas.